-- the e-textbook Logic: A Modern Approach; Beginning Deductive Logic, Advanced via HyperSlate and HyperGrader (LAMA-BDLAHSHG); - access to and use of the HyperGrader® AI system (for, among other things, assessing student work); and - access to and use of the HyperSlate[®] AI system (for, among other things, engineering proofs in collaboration with AI);
+- the e-textbook Logic: A Modern Approach; Beginning Deductive Logic, Advanced via HyperSlate and HyperGrader (LAMA-BDLAHSHG); - access to and use of the HyperGrader® AI system (for, among other things, assessing student work); and - access to and use of the HyperSlate[®] AI system (for, among other things, engineering proofs in collaboration with AI).

-All three items will be available after purchase in the RPI Bookstore of an envelope with a personalized starting code for registration.
+All three items will be available after purchase in the RPI Bookstore of a barcoded envelope with a personalized starting code/key for registration.
 Students who previously registered for a version of the online software and ebook will be able to present their email address used in the system and receive a discount.
-Logistics of the purchase, and the contents of the envelope that purchase will secure, will be encapsulated in the first class meeting, Aug 31 2020, and then gone over in more detail on Sep 3 2020, soon after which the envelopes in question will soon be on sale in and - for remote students - from the Rensselaer Bookstore.
-The first use in earnest of HyperSlate^(R) and HyperGrade® will happen in class on Sep 3 2020, so by the start of class on that day students should have LAMA-BDLAHSHG, and be able to open both HyperSlate® and HyperGrader® on their laptops in class.
-Updates to LAMA-BDLAHGHS, and additional exercises, will be provided by listing on the course web page (and sometimes by email) through the course of the semester.
+Logistics of the purchase, and the contents of the envelope that purchase will secure, will be encapsulated in the first class meeting, Aug 30 2021, and then gone over in more detail on Sep 2 2021.
+The first use in earnest of HyperSlate® and HyperGrade® will happen in class on Sep 7 2021, so by the start of class on that day students should have LAMA-BDLAHSHG, and be able to open both HyperSlate® and HyperGrader® on their laptops in class.
+Updates to LAMA-BDLAHSHG, and additional exercises, will be provided by listing on the course web page (and sometimes by email) through the course of the semester.
 You will need to manage many electronic files in the course of this course, and e-housekeeping and e-orderliness are of paramount importance.
 You will specifically need to assemble a library of completed and partially completed proofs/arguments/truth-trees etc. so that you can use them as building blocks in harder proofs; in other words, building up your own "logical library" will be crucial.